My title

 • The roll out of the We Travel itinerary and booking management system to streamline the booking process and reduce customer administration by 150+ hours per month.

-• The sale of 3 sailing yachts to owner-operators, who will operate them under license to OSE, enabling OSE to eliminate all long term debt completely (still in progress), while retaining use of the yachts.
-This will maximise vessel quality management, ensure crew continuity and reduce vessel operating costs.
+• The sale of our 3 sailing yachts to owner-operators, who will operate them under license to OSE, enabling OSE to eliminate all long term debt completely, while retaining the commercial use of the yachts.
+This will bring additional leadership to OSE, maximise vessel quality management, ensure crew continuity and reduce direct vessel operating costs for OSE.
+Our current yachts will continue to operate under the exact same events calendar and this will strengthen our ability to manage future safety.

-• The cancellation of New Zealand summer events for 2025/26 for Sea Breeze III and Te Kaihōpara.
+• The cancellation of New Zealand summer events for 2025/26 for Sea Breeze III and Te Kaihōpara, due to New Zealand’s economic downturn.

-• The addition of licensed owner-skippers, with vessels such as Cruczar and Kiss, joining our fleet in New Zealand to offer events with smaller berth numbers (6-8) and at lower price points (from NZD $2,950) to cater to market demand.
+• The addition of new licensed owner-skippers, with vessels such as Cruczar and Kiss, joining our fleet in New Zealand, to offer events on yachts with smaller berth numbers (6-8), lower costs and at lower price points (from NZD $2,950) to cater to market demand.
 We have plans to add a number of new licensees over the next 5 years in 12 key locations around Oceania.
+Our goal is to provide more choices and destinations, without having to own the yachts ourselves.

-• The termination of our marketing contractor in July, after an audit uncovered 75% of our marketing spend with Facebook and Google, being spent on traffic from South Korea, India and the UK, which generate less than 3% of bookings.
-This cost us $90k and led to a substantial downturn in bookings from March to August 2025.
+• The termination of our external marketing contractor in July, after an audit uncovered 75% of our marketing spend with Facebook and Google, being spent on traffic from South Korea, India and the UK, which generates less than 3% of bookings.
+This cost us $90k in wasted marketing spend and caused lost bookings of more than $950k from March to August 2025, before it could be rectified.
+Marketing spend is now managed in-house, from July 2025, with sales growth of 249% in the 3 months from Sep-Nov 2025, when compared to our low point of Jun-Aug 2025.

 Summary